Sign In / Sign Out

-There will be information sessions about the portfolio process on Tuesday, September 25th at 1:00 in Ross Blakley Hall 117 and Wednesday, October 3rd at Noon in Ross Blakley Hall 117.
+-Information Sessions will be Offered on Thursday, February 7th at 1:30 in Ross Blakley Hall 117 and Wednesday, February 20th at 10:30 in Ross Blakley Hall 117

 The Creative Writing Program encourages all interested students, regardless of their field of study, to join our community of writers through beginning workshops in fiction and poetry (ENG 287/ENG 288), diverse special topics courses (ENG 394/ENG 494), and various, exciting writing events held on campus.